By the end of this section, you’ll know how to:

 - If your blog is private, your posts won’t show up in the Reader, so check Settings >> Privacy in your dashboard to confirm your settings.

 - If you regularly post material that is offensive, not safe for work, or not suitable for minors, we might flag your site as mature, and mature blogs aren’t included on topic pages.
-(You can contact support if you think your blog may have been been accidentally flagged.)
+(You can contact support if you think your blog may have been accidentally flagged.)

 - If you’re misusing the tag feature, your blog may not appear in the Reader.
 Misuse includes tagging your content with misleading or irrelevant tags; and posting affiliate links, marketing material, and unoriginal content.